wacncontent/CustomizeTool/output/articles/automation/automation-variables.md

 |Get-AutomationVariable|Retrieves the value of an existing variable.|
 |Set-AutomationVariable|Sets the value for an existing variable.|

->[AZURE.NOTE] You should avoid using variables in the –Name parameter of **Get-AutomationVariable**  in a runbook or DSC configuration since this can complicate discovering dependencies between runbooks or DSC configuration, and Automation variables at design time.
+>[AZURE.NOTE] You should avoid using variables in the -Name parameter of **Get-AutomationVariable**  in a runbook or DSC configuration since this can complicate discovering dependencies between runbooks or DSC configuration, and Automation variables at design time.

 ## Creating a new Automation variable